theresekoch/avn/docs/index.rst

 Welcome to avn's documentation!
 ===============================
 `avn` (Avian Vocalization Network, pronounced 'avian') is a python package for zebra finch song analysis.
-It currently provides functions necessary for threshold-based syllable segmentation and syntax analysis for songs with user-provided syllable labels.
+It currently provides functions necessary for threshold-based syllable segmentation, syntax analysis for songs with user-provided syllable labels, and calculation of a suite of acoustic features based on `Sound Analysis Pro <http://soundanalysispro.com/>`_.
 For more information, please contact `Therese Koch <mailto:therese.koch@utsouthwestern.edu>`_ or consult the `github repository <https://github.com/theresekoch/avn>`_